myDevicesIoT/cayenne-docs/docs/SKETCHFILES.md

 Let’s walk through combing several Cayenne example sketch files.
 For the purposes of this tutorial we will:

-1. Start with an example sketch file for an Arduino board connecting to Cayenne with [W5500 ethernet shield](#arduino-shields-connections).
+1. Start with an example sketch file for an Arduino board connecting to Cayenne with [W5500 ethernet shield](#supported-hardware-microcontrollers-arduino-arduino-ethernet-wifi-shield).
-2. We will then add an [Analog distance sensor](#analog-distance-sensors-proximitydistance).
+2. We will then add an [Analog distance sensor](#supported-hardware-sensors-proximitydistance).
-3. And then we will add a [TMP36 temperature sensor](#tmp36-temperature).
+3. And then we will add a [TMP36 temperature sensor](#supported-hardware-sensors-temperature-tmp36).
 4. Finally, we will add yet another TMP36 so that you can see how combining multiple objects/functions works.

 **Arduino board + W5500 Ethernet Shield**

-When adding our Arduino board to Cayenne, you will flash your Arduino device with the [W5500 example sketch file](https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/InternetConnections/EthernetShieldW5500/EthernetShieldW5500.ino).
+When adding our Arduino board to Cayenne, you will flash your Arduino device with the <a href="https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/InternetConnections/EthernetShieldW5500/EthernetShieldW5500.ino" target="_blank">W5500 example sketch file</a>.

 Your sketch file will start out looking similar to this: